-ID RISK DESCRIPTION EFFECT(S) 265 PG&E must deliver interim power in time for Balfour testing Delay in testing and increased costs 271 Need for additional construction easements beyond that which has been provided for Contractor proposed access and staging Additional cost and time 272 Final design based upon actual Geotech conditions Could require changes 288 Independent checker finds errors in signal design and technical submittals Additional cost and time 289 Coordination and delivery of permanent power for power drops for everything except traction power substations along alignment Can't test resulting in delays to schedule and associated additional project costs.
+ID RISK DESCRIPTION EFFECT(S) 251 Subcontractor and supplier performance to meet aggressive schedule <> Potential issue meeting Buy America requirements Delay to production schedule resulting in increased soft costs and overall project schedule delay.
+78 Need for unanticipated, additional ROW for new signal enclosures.
+Delay while procuring ROW and additional ROW costs.
+154 Potential for encountering unidentified or unknown underground utility crossings along the corridor.
+Could impose unanticipated rights or Additional cost and time to acquire ROW by condemnation requirements on the design.
+250 Potential for municipalities to request betterments as part of the electrification project.
+Delay to project schedule in negotiating betterments as part of the construction within municipalities and associated increased cost to the project as no betterments were included in the project budget.
+271 Need for additional construction easements beyond that which has been provided for Contractor proposed access and staging Additional cost and time 272 Final design based upon actual Geotech conditions Could require changes 288 Independent checker finds errors in signal design and technical submittals Additional cost and time 289 Coordination and delivery of permanent power for power drops for everything except traction power substations along alignment Can't test resulting in delays to schedule and associated additional project costs.
 291 Order/manufacture of long lead items prior to 100% IFC design document that proves to be incorrect Design change and/or delays 292 Potential that UPS will not fit in the spaces allotted to communications work within the buildings.
-Requisite backup capacity units under design criteria could result in the need larger unit than originally planned resulting in design and fabrication changes and associated schedule dela and costs.
+Requisite backup capacity units under design criteria could result in the need for larger unit than originally planned resulting in design and fabrication changes and associated schedule delays and costs.
+307 Potential for Stadler's sub-suppliers to fall behind schedule Late delivery of vehicles, which could delay testing of the electrification system, commissioning of the vehicles, and RSD.
 19 Potential for vehicle delivery to be hampered by international conflict; market disruption; labor strikes at production facility.
 Delay in production of vehicle with associated cost implications.
-42 Full complement of EMUs not available upon initiation of electrified revenue service Late delivery impacts revenue service date.
-101 PG&E may not be able to deliver permanent power for the project within the existing budget and in accordance with the project schedule Additional project costs; potential delay to revenue service date 150 Number of OCS pole installation is significant.
-Any breakdown in sequencing of operations or coordination of multiple crews will have a substantial effect on the project.
-Delay.
-245 Failure of BBI to submit quality design and technical submittals in accordance with contract requirements • \$3-\$5M/month burn rate for Owner's team during peak Delays to project schedule and additional costs for preparation and review of submittals.
+21 EMU production delay.
+Possible that there are quality issues, failed factory tests, poor integration / control of suppliers.
+Schedule Increase - up to 6 months (6 months float already built into 36 month schedule)